-HIS 318.
-French Revolution and Napoleon (3) An examination of the background, causes, course, and significance of the French Revolution.
-The impact of the Napoleonic period on Europe constitutes an important portion of the course.
+HIS 342.
+The American Revolution and the Early Republic (3) A detailed study of the causes and results of the American Revolution and a study of the writing of the Constitution and the subsequent development of the early republic.
 Prerequisite: Six hours of history.

-- HIS 319.
-Europe: 1815-1900 (3) A study of the effects of liberalism, industrialization, and nationalism on Europe leading up to the twentieth century.
-Prerequisite: Six hours of history. - HIS 320.
-Europe in the Era of the World Wars (3) A study of World War I, the Russian Revolution, the interwar period, and World War II.
-Attention will be given to the rise of dictators.
-Prerequisite: Six hours of history. - HIS 322.
-Europe Since 1945 (3) Emphasis is on the postwar period, the Cold War, politics, the process of decolonization, the European Union, the changes in Eastern Europe, and contemporary developments.
-Prerequisite: Six hours of history. - HIS 325.
-Women's History (3) (D) A study of the cultural, social, legal, and political situation of women.
-Attention is given to the effects of tradition, class, race, education, vocational and professional opportunities, and government policies regarding women.
-Specific topics include women in American history, women in European history, and women in the nineteenth and twentieth centuries.
-Prerequisite: Six hours of history. - HIS 326.
-African-American History (3) A study of the major issues in African-American history, with a focus on the study of primary documents.
-Topics include the slave trade, slavery, slave resistance, emancipation, the Jim Crow society, the Harlem Renaissance, and the Civil Rights movement.
-Prerequisite: Six hours of history. - HIS 330.
-World Cultures (3) (D) A historical study of the principal cultures of the world from prehistory to the modern period.
-Prerequisite: Six hours of history. - HIS 341.
-Colonial America (3) A study of the colonial period that will focus on the British North American colonies and include the Age of Discovery; a comparison of the northern, southern, and middle colonies; the interaction between whites, blacks, and Native Americans; and leading political, economic, ideological, and social developments through the French and Indian war.
-Prerequisite: Six hours of history. - HIS 342.
-The American Revolution and the Early Republic (3) A detailed study of the causes and results of the American Revolution and a study of the writing of the Constitution and the subsequent development of the early republic.
-Prerequisite: Six hours of history. - HIS 344.
+HIS 344.
 The Civil War and Reconstruction (3) A study of the origins of the Civil War, the status of both the North and the South during the war, and the efforts to restore the Union.
-Prerequisite: Six hours of history. - HIS 346.
+Prerequisite: Six hours of history.

+HIS 346.
 American Foreign Policy (3) A survey of United States foreign policy to include a study of the fundamental principles, contemporary problems, and trends of American foreign relations.
 Cross listed as POL 346.
-Prerequisite: Six hours of history. - HIS 350.
+Prerequisite: Six hours of history.

+HIS 350.
 The United States: 1876-1914 (3) A study of reformers, radicals, and the "robber barons."
 Attention is given to industrial and corporate expansion, Populism, the Spanish-American War, Theodore Roosevelt, Progressivism, and the early Wilson administration.
-Prerequisite: Six hours of history. - HIS 351.
+Prerequisite: Six hours of history.

+HIS 351.
 The United States: 1914-1945 (3) This course will examine World War I, the 1920's, the Great Depression, and World War II.
 Prerequisite: Six hours of history.

 HIS 352.
 The United States Since 1945 (3) A study of the Cold War, the civil rights movement, Vietnam, the Watergate crisis, and other major economic, political, and social developments.
-Prerequisite: Six hours of history. - HIS 360.
+Prerequisite: Six hours of history.
+HIS 360.
 The South (3) A survey of the American South from the antebellum period through the development of the New South.
 Special attention will be paid to the position of Alabama in the region.
 Prerequisite: Six hours of history.
+HIS 361.
+The American West (3) Course focuses on the nineteenth century American West.
+Attention is given to the vast geography of the West; the pioneering trails to Oregon and California; and the interaction among Native Americans, settlers, the army, and bureaucrats.
+Prerequisite: Six hours of history.
 HIS 362.
-American Presidents (3) A study of American presidents from George Washington to the present that primarily uses biographies and biographical material in analyzing how the presidency has changed as an institution.
+American Presidents (3) A study of American presidents from George

+Washington to the present that primarily uses biographies and biographical material in analyzing how the presidency has changed as an institution.
 Prerequisite: Six hours of history.